SkyblockClient/SkyblockClient-REPO/files/guides/dungeonsguide.md

 https://discord.gg/dg

 # Dungeons Guide - How do I use it?
-This is the most advanced dungeons mod, which includes a secret waypoint.
+Dugeons Guide is the most advanced dungeons mod, developed by syeyoung.
+This mod includes a secret waypoint and also puzzle solvers.

 The command to open the config menu is
 > /dg